 The route is intended as a gentle introduction or early season opener.
-Covering 58km (36 miles) from the start at Poynton it takes in a surprising number of points of interest, including two
+Covering approximately 58km (36 miles) from the start at Poynton it takes in a surprising number of points of interest, including two optional

 British Cycle Quest